amymehta/Repo1/journal.md

 #### Tasks Accomplished

 - Continued the prompt engineering course and took notes on the videos
-- Completed the summarizing, inffering, and transforming sections of the course
+- Completed the summarizing, inferring, and transforming sections of the course

 #### Things I Learned